Akuma (luchador): Professional wrestling career

 In May 2015 Akuma competed in a qualifying match for the 2015 version of the En Busca de un Ídolo tournament in a torneo cibernetico elimination match where the last eight wrestlers would qualify for the tournament.
 He competed against Blue Panther Jr., Cancerbero, Canelo Casas, Delta, Disturbio, Esfinge, Flyer, El Gallo, Guerrero Maya Jr., Joker, Pegasso, Raziel, Sagrado, Stigma and Boby Zavala.
 Akuma was the first wrestler eliminated, pinned by Joker.
 In the 2017 Akuma was once again one of the rookie competitors for that year's Gran Alternativa, teaming with Comandante Pierroth.
 In the first round the team defeated Drone and Niebla Roja in the first round but lost to Rocy Casas and Negro Casas in the second round.

 Akuma and Templario teamed up for a tournament to determine a new set of Arena Coliseo Tag Team Champions after the title had been vacated previously.
 The initial round of the tournament took place on February 24 and saw Akuma and Templario eliminated from the tournament by Fuego and Star Jr. In May 2018 Akuma competed in his fourth Gran Alternativa tournament, this time teaming with Euforia.
 The duo defeated Astral and Niebla Roja in the opening round, but ended up losing to Star Jr. and Carístico in the second round of the tournament.

 In late 2018 Akuma and Camorra became involved in a storyline feud against fellow rudos Yago and El Hijo del Signo.
 The two sides faced off in various matches through November and December, and often involved either Akuma's or Yago's mask being torn.
 The feud led to a tag team Lucha de Apuestas, or "Bet match" where Akuma and Yago put their masks on the line and Camorra and El Hijo del Signo bet their hair on the outcome of the match.
 The match took place on January 1, 2019 as part of CMLL's annual Sin PIedad and saw Akuma and Carmorra lose the match.
 After the match Camorra was shaved bald while Akuma was forced to remove his mask and reveal his real name, José Luis Florencio Martínez.

+On October 7, 2023, Espanto Jr. and Akuma won the CMLL Arena Coliseo Tag Team Championship, marking their first titles in CMLL.